 The Arc of Texas promotes, protects, and advocates for the human rights and self-determination of Texans with intellectual and developmental disabilities.
 MAIN WEBSITE | FORT BEND COUNTY | GREATER HOUSTON | GULF COAST- ALVIN | KATY | SPRING BRANCH – MEMORIAL | BEAUMONT

 Offering friendship, integrated employment, and leadership development programs for individuals with and without intellectual and developmental disabilities (IDD) in Texas.
-LEARN MORE. they are just north of I-10 on the West 610 Loop.
+Located just north of I-10 on the West 610 Loop.

 The Center for Pursuit provides comprehensive services for those living with IDD.
 Services include job training, medical care, residential services, day programs, dental care, and behavioral counseling.
-LEARN MORE.
-In between EaDo and Second Ward.
+Located between EaDo and Second Ward.

 The HEART.
 Program (Housing, Entrepreneurship, And Readiness Training) was founded to create new opportunities for adults with intellectual/developmental disabilities to achieve their potential.
 Programs include in-person and virtual vocational training, summer internships, and employment opportunities.
-LEARN MORE.
-In the Independence Heights area of Houston.
+Located in the Independence Heights area of Houston.

 HCIL is a community-based, nonprofit, independent living advocacy organization created by and for people with disabilities.
-LEARN MORE.
 Additional locations in Angleton and Sugar Land.

 18 and Beyond Special Services provides vocational, transitional, and employment services to special needs adults transitioning from a high school setting to an adult setting.
-LEARN MORE.
 Based in Stafford.

 Financial Aid and Medical Resources

 Families with members who have disabilities that affect multiple body systems such at Ds can be evaluated for significant social security benefits at any age.
-LEARN MORE about what the process for a family is here.
-LEARN MORE about what qualifies a child and adult here.
+Learn about what the process for a family is here.
+Learn about what qualifies a child and adult here.
 Apply for benefits HERE.

 The Developmental Neuropsychology Clinic provides comprehensive evaluations for infants, children, and adolescents with developmental, emotional, behavioral, and/or learning differences.
-LEARN MORE.
-In Houston.
+Located in Houston.

 TEAMability gives children with complex disabilities opportunities to achieve their potential and experience the joy of success.
 Programs include parent programs, school services, and workshops.
-LEARN MORE.
 Based in San Antonio.